massi-ang/aws-iot-custom-authorizer-sample/README.md

 ### CLI

 We first create the authorizer, giving it a name and associating it with the lambda function that performs the authorization.
-This lambda fucntion has been created in the previous step.
+This lambda function has been created in the previous step.
 You can examine the code in `lambda/iot-custom-auth/lambda.js`.

 ```bash
 arn=<lambdaArn from CDK>